 Programming multiplayer games is a distant dream for many!
-I’ll show you with a practical example that you can develop a multiplayer game with Vue.js.
+I will prove to you with a practical example that you can develop a multiplayer game with Vue.js.

-I’m not a big fan of long application planning, but usually start straight away and see how far I can get.
-I started with Node.js and wrote a RestAPI that manages players and games.
-Of course, I had to adapt it constantly during the course of frontend programming.
-For the frontend I decided for – as already mentioned – Vue.js.
-I had only been working Vue.js for a short time and wanted to consolidate my knowledge, but it also seemed more suitable than e.g. jQuery.
+I’m not a big fan of long planning of applications, but usually start directly and see how far I get.
+I started with Node.js and wrote a Rest API which manages players and games.
+Of course I had to adapt this during the frontend programming.
+For the frontend I decided to use Vue.js – as already mentioned.
+I had only worked with Vue.js for a short time and wanted to consolidate my knowledge, but it seemed more suitable than e.g. jQuery.
 I had also considered Angular, but rejected it again, because my knowledge level here was close to 0.

-The complete RestAPI for the game has remained relatively very small.
-I decided against a database for the time being, because no player data is recorded and the created game and player objects are stored in an array, which is deleted at the end of a game, or at the latest at the end of the program runtime, when I restart the application.
+The complete Rest API for the Vue.js multiplayer game has remained relatively very small.
+I decided against a database for the time being, because no player data is recorded and the created game and player objects are stored in an array, which are deleted at the end of a game or at the latest at the end of the program runtime, when I restart the application.

 The front end on the other hand looks a bit more extensive.
 The reason for this is that the main logic currently lies in the frontend.

 After a few days the first version was already playable and more and more new features were added bit by bit.
 The game became better than I had expected! 🙂

 The project was really fun and I learned a lot.
 So you see, it works.
 Even though you may not have done so much with one technology, you can only get better.